DFE-Digital/architecture/principles/data-architecture-principles.md

 - This principle is related to ”Data is an asset,” and “Data is obtainable,” so all teams should understand the relationship between the value of data, sharing of data and accessibility to data
 - Our digital services and legacy applications must conceptually comprise a single ‘shared environment’ across which data is easily consumed between services
-- We must adhere to the common set of policies, procedures and standards for data management, discovery and access agreed by data owners and stored in the Data Estate Map
+- We must adhere to the common set of policies, procedures and standards for data management, discovery and access agreed by data owners
 - Services must design appropriate interfaces to their data to allow other services and users to consume their data
-- Services should assume that the Department will need to analyse data created/collected by that service and should use the common patterns developed to enable easily passing data to the Enterprise Data & Analysis Platform
+- Services should assume that the Department will need to analyse data created/collected by that service and should use the common patterns developed
 - Data should be consistently defined throughout the Department, using definitions that are understandable and available to all users.
-A central data dictionary should be created and maintained as part of our Data Estate Map
+A central data dictionary should be created and maintained.
-- For data to be discoverable, we must maintain a searchable central metadata repository, including data elements, data models and other metadata as part of our Data Estate Map
+- For data to be discoverable, we must maintain a searchable central metadata repository, including data elements, data models and other metadata
 - Where legally permitted, data will be available externally to further the business of government and to support wider citizen and business use of Departmental data

 ## 4. Data is Obtainable